 The "My Listening Body" project asks students to design a piece of autobiographical digital media or a performance about a past sonic experience that made them very aware of their bodies.
 Their challenge is to recreate that experience in a multimodal composition.
 The aim of the project is to gain a critical awareness of how sound shapes and affects bodily experiences in particular contexts.

 In this video (a rough iPhone recording I shot during class), Meghan attempts to recreate the immersive sonic experience of a "Marco Polo" game in our computer lab.
 In her performance, she uses the computers and the physical space of the lab to perform the directional sound that is a crucial feature of playing the pool game.
-You can read more about her project on pages [add #s] of Sounding Composition, Composing Sound.
+You can read more about her project in the "Reverberation" for Chapter 2.

-David created this short video that explores his use of sound as a coping mechanism that helps him deal with anxiety.
+David created this short video which explores his use of sound as a coping mechanism that helps him deal with anxiety.
 He is interested in the notion that making sound can be used, at least to some extent, to control one's bodily responses to situations.
 In this case, he uses rhythmic sounds to diminish the stress he is feeling during a timed test.
-You can read more about his project on pages [add #s] of Sounding Composition, Composing Sound.
+You can read more about his project in the "Reverberation" for Chapter 2.

 I often use sound mapping projects in my classes to attune students to how sound influences the ways that we experience and make sense of place.
 As I discuss in the book, "SoundCities" is a useful digital platform for launching sound mapping projects.
 Click on the image below to go to the "SoundCities" website, then click "Baltimore" to view and listen to the sound map my students created for the University of Maryland, Baltimore County (UMBC).
-You can read more about this project on pages [add page #s] of Sounding Composition, Composing Sound.
+You can read more about this project in the "Reverberation" for Chapter 3.

 [Image: A screen shot of the "SoundCities" interface.
 The blue navigation bar at the top allows you to click on "info," "map," "database," "projects," "submit," "feeds," or "help."
 Below the navigation bar is a list of different cities you can click on to see the map associated with a particular city.
 "Baltimore" is highlighted.
 Under the list of cities is an aerial image of UMBC's campus, filled with little light blue triangle icons that indicate where sounds have been recorded and uploaded.
 To the right is a pop-up box that contains textual descriptions of the sounds.]